johnny353535/yoi/docs/_pages/components/maxChars.md

 ## JavaScript-API

-### Hook
+### Attributes

-The hook `yoi-maxchars` accepts the following parameters to control the behaviour:
+The attribute `yoi-maxchars` accepts the following parameters to control the behaviour:

 | key        | description                                                       |
 | ---------- | ----------------------------------------------------------------- |